" "

 • Patient Harm & Mortality

-• Lives are lost or forever altered by preventable lapses.
+Lives can be lost or forever altered due to preventable lapses.

 • Emotional Trauma